emmax86/WTF/README.md

   Use: retrieving term
 ##tf - That's for
-  tf [term/acronym name] [term/acronym definition]
+  tf

-  Output: none
+  Output: CLI process for storing term

   Use: storing term

   ---
-  Note that terms are piped into the program as command line args; if you use spaces in your term name or definition, they must be respectively wrapped in quotes.
+  Note that although terms are piped into wtf as command line args, they may contain spaces in the names; wtf will automagically join each of the args into one term before searching.